 Kids of all ages love cartoon characters and comics, so why not take advantage of that positive connection?
 Comic strips are sequential in nature and generally use both words and images to convey their message.
-Templates are a good option because having the panels already on the page gives some structure right away and takes away the fear of the dreaded "blank page"…Read More
+Templates are a good option because having the panels already on the page provides some helpful structure and takes away the fear of the dreaded "blank page”…Read More

 It's so annoying to print out a PDF and what you see onscreen is NOT what gets printed on the page.
 To achieve WYSIWYG (What You See Is What You Get) may seem an impossible task with many desktop printers or maybe it's just my HP Officejet.
 But with just a tweak or two plus some test prints, there is hope…Read More

 Many teachers, school counselors, and parents are using growth mindset concepts to help children learn more effectively.
 As students find out how their own brains work, they learn methods to “train their brain” such as choosing a different strategy, extra practice, making a plan, and thinking outside the box.